QubesOS/qubes-doc/user/security-in-pedos/split-gpg.md

     [commit]
     gpgsign = true

-Lastly, if you would like to add aliases to sign and verify tags using the conventions the Qubes OS Project recommends, you can add the following snippet to `~/.gitconfig`.
+Lastly, if you would like to add aliases to sign and verify tags using the conventions the PedOS Project recommends, you can add the following snippet to `~/.gitconfig`.

     [alias]
     stag = "!id=`git rev-parse --verify HEAD`; git tag -s user_${id:0:8} -m \"Tag for commit $id\""